 Program materials including PowerPoint presentations and printed handouts that are distributed at the event should be made available in alternative formats: large print, audio, electronic format (Word doc is preferred), or in Braille per attendee request.
-Whenever possible, meeting materials such as handouts, evaluations, and flyers should be made available in electronic format (.doc, .txt., etc.) prior to the event.
+Whenever possible, meeting materials such as handouts, evaluations, and flyers should be available in electronic format (.doc, .txt., etc.) prior to the event.

-Large print materials (18 point font Sans Serif type, e.g. Arial) and other alternate formats should be provided upon request.
-If flip charts, easels, or dry erase boards will be used, read aloud the information to assist audience members who cannot see the board.
+Large print materials (18-point font Sans Serif type, e.g., Arial) and other alternate formats should be provided upon request.
+2 If flip charts, easels, or dry erase boards will be used, read aloud the information, including images, to assist audience members who cannot see the board.
 Verbally describe any visual aids or graphical information.

 If there are evaluations or other forms that are to be filled out during or at the conclusion of the event, a reader and/or scribe should be provided for a person who is unable to complete printed materials independently.
+Or provide them in an accessible electronic format.